MichaelClerx/mutations-scn5a/README.md

 If you use anything from this repository, please cite:

-- Michael Clerx, Jordi Heijman,, Pieter Collins, Paul G.A.
+- Michael Clerx, Jordi Heijman, Pieter Collins, Paul G.A.
 Volders Predicting changes to INa from missense mutations in human SCN5A.
   Scientific Reports 8, 12797 (2018).
   https://doi.org/10.1038/s41598-018-30577-5